nilayjain12/github-scanner/README.md

 # GitHub Scanner

-## Description
+## Overview

-GitHub Scanner is a Go-based service designed to scan a specified GitHub repository for JSON files and store their contents.
-It provides two REST APIs: one for scanning the repository and another for querying the stored JSON payloads using key-value filters.
+GitHub Scanner is a Go-based service that provides two REST APIs to scan a GitHub repository for JSON files and store their contents, and to query stored JSON payloads using key-value filters.
+This project is designed to be modular, production-ready, and includes unit tests, Docker setup, and Swagger documentation.

 ## Features

 - **Scan API**: Fetches and processes JSON files from a specified GitHub repository.
-- **Query API**: Returns stored JSON payloads based on specified filters.
+- **Query API**: Returns JSON payloads matching specified filters.
+- **Concurrency**: Processes multiple files in parallel.
+- **Error Handling**: Retries failed GitHub API calls.
+- **Docker**: Single container setup for the service.
+- **Swagger Documentation**: Provides API documentation and testing interface.

 ## API Endpoints

-### 1. Scan API
+### Scan API

 **Endpoint**: `POST /scan`

 **Request Body**: